Dangerous Driving and causing death by dangerous driving

 It is of importance where any accident involving injury has taken place that full scientific reports are undertaken into the exact cause of the offence.

-Mary Monson solicitors have access to Douglas Boulton (M.I.T.A.L, M.E.W.I., A.R.T.I.E.), who is one of the UK’s top crash investigators, who can provide full investigations into crashes, and examine crashed vehicles if necessary.
+For causing death by dangerous driving cases, Mary Monson solicitors have direct access to some of the UK’s top crash investigators, who can provide full investigations into crashes, and examine crashed vehicles if necessary.

 For these offences, free legal assistance is usually available, and a lawyer is absolutely necessary.
 The sentence can involve imprisonment, and it is our policy to speak to anyone who is charged with these offences with no obligation for some initial advice.